 Now, the ring rotary is ready.
 You can start engraving rings.

-xTool D1 is a high-precision diode laser engraving and cutting machine.
-It is perfect for beginners, small businesses, DIY lovers, professionals, and artists.
+xTool D1 Pro is a high-precision diode laser engraving machine for ring engraving.
+It is perfect for beginners, laser engraving businesses, DIY lovers, professionals, and artists.
 If you want to start an engraving business, it could be the right choice.
 You only need to follow a few simple steps to get the ring engraved.

-Step 1: Get your xTool D1 ready.
+Get your xTool D1 ready.
 Turn it on and connect it to your computer.
-Open Laserbox Basic and make sure the machine is connected with the software.
+Open xTool Creative Space and make sure the machine is connected with the software.

 You can apply that if needed before placing the ring.
 After that, place the ring on the ring studs and tighten the chuck using the key.
 The ring should be in its proper place to remain stable during engraving.

-If you are using xTool D1 and RA2 Pro, engraving rings is pretty easy.
-RA2 Pro is a 4-in-1 rotary attachment, so it can work on almost any type of commonly used object.
+If you are using xTool D1 and RA2 Pro, engraving rings is a breeze.
+RA2 Pro is a 4-in-1 rotary attachment, so it can work on almost any type of commonly used cylinders.
 You only need to assemble the ring rotary and connect it to xTool D1 for your ring engraving ideas.